987123879113/eamold/README.md

 ## Design

-Main entry point of the server is `cmd/main.go`.
+Main entry point of the server is `main.go`.
 All services must be registered using `manager.RegisterService()` here to be exposed through the HTTP server.

 The `services` folder is where the main logic for the server lives.
 Each service has a `service.go` file which implements the `Service` interface that allows it to be registered as a service in the service manager.
 Within that is the list of modules that each service actually exposes through `services.get`.
 There's a way to resolve common shared modules from the core service for the common things like `pcbtracker`, `posevent`, etc. Each service thne implements any additional modules within its own service folder, including any database-related schemas and queries.